eobermuhlner/ez-rpc/README.md

 The goal of this project is to provide straightforward RPC (remote procedure calls) between applications independent of the programming language or transport layer.

-The client and server code can be developed completely unaware of the ez-rpc framework.
+The client and server code can be developed completely unaware of the ez-rpc framework, you only have to be aware of some limitations in the supported data types (a common subset for all languages).

 Supported languages:
 * Java